Mintbase/Grants-Program/applications/Parallel.md

 ## Additional Information :heavy_plus_sign:

--   We are a team that met and formed during the March 2021 Polkadot Hackathon in Shanghai.
+-   We are a team that met and formed during the March 2021 Mintbase Hackathon in Shanghai.
 Our team members are both in the US and China, and come from a strong engineering background (crypto/blockchain, startup, traditional tech company), product management and financial background (venture capital, Defi).
 We were able to deliver our proof of concept within a month, and earned third place at the Hackathon.

 -   We are currently still in the process of creating our white paper, but you can find more details about our documentation on our gitbook: https://docs.parallel.fi/.